 PENALTY: The umpire may first warn the offender that if such action continues, he will be removed from the game.
 A warning is not mandatory.
-If a balk is made, it shall be nullified.

 4.10 - Managers, coaches, players and fans may not question or criticize an umpire's judgment call.
-However, when a play has ended, the manager may approach the appropriate umpire once he has been granted "time out" to discuss why a call on the field was made.
+However, when a play has ended, the manager may approach the appropriate umpire once he has been granted "time out" to further discuss a call on the field.
 Managers will not engage in shouting matches with the umpire, opposing coaches, or spectators.
 Managers are required to enforce this rule with their team and fans.
 Misconduct might result in ejection and possible suspension/expulsion.